zhy665/FedPall/README.md

 # **Project Introduction**
-This is the official implementation of the following paper:
-**FedPall: Prototype-based Adversarial and Collaborative Learning for Federated Learning with Feature Drift**
+Official repo of **FedPall: Prototype-based Adversarial and Collaborative Learning for Federated Learning with Feature Drift** , ICCV 2025.
 ***
 In this paper, we propose the **FedPall** algorithm, which addresses the **feature drift** problem by using prototype-based adversarial collaborative learning.
 ***